FreelessUnlimited/RSS/README.md

 ## Configuration
 > [!NOTE]
 > All default configuration is in the 'SprintModule.lua'
-> So going into the script and editing is not really needed.
+> So going into the script and editing isn't as need as in other scripts & systems similar to this.
-> Also remember if any issues show, make a post in [**Issues**](https://github.com/FreelessUnlimited/RSS/issues)

 | Config Name          | How To Use                                                                                   | Example                                                        |
 |----------------------|----------------------------------------------------------------------------------------------|----------------------------------------------------------------|